emerson-argueta/gohtwind/cmds/proj_template/template.README.md

 To get started with Gohtwind:

 1. Ensure you have Go installed on your machine.
+* Optional: Ensure you have Docker installed on your machine.
+(For development database)
 2. Clone/download the Gohtwind repository.
 3. Navigate to the Gohtwind directory and run: